citp/privacy-policy-historical/h/he/her/heritage.com.au.md

   * alliance partners, for example, where you have a cobranded product such as the Heritage Visa credit card;
   * your advisers which may include lawyers, mortgage brokers, financial advisers, executors, administrators, trustees or attorneys;
   * credit reporting agencies and debt collecting agencies;
-  * lenders mortgage insurers (if insurance is required because the amount you borrow exceeds a certain percentage of the property’s value is insured by the Society);
+  * lenders mortgage insurers (if insurance is required because the amount you borrow exceeds a certain percentage of the property’s value is insured by Heritage);
   * parties involved in what is known as “securitisation”, under which we sell a pool of home loans.
 These third parties include trustees of securitisation arrangements, investors and their advisers; and
   * parties involved in the payments system including financial institutions, merchants and payment organisations.